PLATINUM2025

 What Guidestar calls "conferences" we measure as free online education and training via our annual webinar series, OVW Campus Grant Program, and National Campus Safety Awareness Month programming.

-Number of paid participants in conferences
+Number of participants in Clery Center's paid programs.

 This metric is no longer tracked.